AdaCore/spark2014/docs/ug/en/source/type_contracts.rst

    Total : Count;

-Uses of the name of the subtype ``Count`` in the predicate refer to variables of this type.
+Uses of the name of the subtype ``Count`` in the predicate refer to variables of this subtype.
 Scalar ranges and static predicates can also be combined, and static predicates can be specified on subtypes, derived types and new signed integer types.
 For example, we may define ``Count`` as follows: